Co-located with EuroVis & Eurographics 2020

-Molecular visualization is one of the oldest branches of scientific visualization, which has been developing for over 50 years.
-Due to the continuous advances in both computational biology and computer graphics techniques, molecular graphics and visualization are still very active areas of research.
+Molecular visualization and graphics is one of the oldest branches of scientific visualization, which has been developing for over 50 years.
+Due to the continuous advances in both computational biology and computer graphics techniques, molecular graphics and visualization are very active areas of research.
 Not only the ever-increasing dataset sizes yield a constant challenge for visual analysis, but also new technologies like advances in web-based graphics or augmented and virtual reality open new possibilities.
-In this half-day workshop, which is held for the second time in conjunction with EuroVis, we would like to initiate a multidisciplinary meeting which brings visualization researchers together working with molecular data.
+This half-day multidisciplinary workshop – which is held in conjunction with EuroVis for the third time and with Eurographics for the first time – brings together visualization and computer graphics researchers working with molecular data.

-Whereas molecular graphics is an established topic since many years, the hybrid-dimensional visual analysis of molecular structures is still a quite new research field with a lot of potential.
-We would like to encourage submissions especially using new technologies, such as immersive analytics-related approaches.
+Whereas molecular graphics is an established topic for many years, the hybrid-dimensional visual analysis of molecular structures is still a quite new research field with a lot of potential.
+We would like to encourage submissions especially using new technologies, such as immersive analytics or ML-related approaches.

 We invite short papers as well as full papers (2-4 pages for short and up to 8 pages for full papers, both with an additional page reserved for references).
 All papers will undergo a single-stage, double-blind peer review process.
 Accepted papers will be published in the EG digital library.
-The workshop will be held in Porto, Portugal, June 3th, 2019 as part of EuroVis 2019.
+The workshop will be held in Norrköping, Sweden, May 25th, 2020, as part of EuroVis & Eurographics 2020.

 Suggested topics include, but are not limited to: